Deep Learning Based 3D Segmentation: A Survey: Pre-liminaries

 \textbf{S3DIS:} In this dataset, the complete point clouds are obtained without any manual intervention using the Matterport scanner.
-The dataset consists of 271 rooms belonging to 6 large-scale indoor scenes from 3 different buildings (total of 6020 square meters).
-These areas mainly include offices, educational and exhibition spaces, and conference rooms etc.
+The dataset consists of 271 rooms belonging to six large-scale indoor scenes from three different buildings (a total of 6020 square meters).
+These areas mainly include offices, educational and exhibition spaces, conference rooms etc.